 When Dawn learns of an opportunity to visit a college for the arts, she feels desperate to go.
 She knows, though, her parents would never, ever go along with her dreams of pursuing a career in photography.
 But when an old friend from her past returns to town and offers Dawn a ride on his motorcycle, Dawn realizes this might be the perfect chance to chase her dream, and reconnect with the gorgeous guy she once left behind.

 Dawn’s sense of the world (sometimes lack of it) and her struggle to embrace her dream really resonated with me.
-I liked … Continue reading →
+I … Continue reading →

 Haunted by a cruel playground song, Stacey is determined never to be fat again.
 With her best friend Zoe, she embarks on a rigid diet, rejecting the high-calorie, deep-fried southern dishes her family seems to thrive on.
 But just when Stacey has it all under control, a fainting spell alerts her boyfriend Calvin that things aren’t as well-ordered as they seem.
 Stacey brushes off the event as “female problems” and hopes Calvin will just forget it.